jbesomi/texthero/website/docs/getting-started-herotypes.md

 <h3 align="left">DataFrame</h3>

 In Natural Language Processing, we are often working with matrices that contain information about our dataset.
-For example, the output of the functions `tfidf`, `count`, and `term_frequency` is a [Document Term Matrix](https://en.wikipedia.org/wiki/Document-term_matrix), i.e. a matrix where each row is one document and each column is one term / word.
+For example, the output of the functions `tfidf`, `count`, and `term_frequency` is a [Document-Term Matrix](https://en.wikipedia.org/wiki/Document-term_matrix), i.e. a matrix where each row is one document and each column is one term / word.

 We use a Pandas DataFrame for this for two reasons:
 1. It looks nice.
 2. It can be sparse.

-The second reason is worth explaining in more detail: In e.g. a big Document Term Matrix, we might have 10,000 different terms, so 10,000 columns in our DataFrame.
+The second reason is worth explaining in more detail: In e.g. a big Document-Term Matrix, we might have 10,000 different terms, so 10,000 columns in our DataFrame.
 Additionally, most documents will only contain a small subset of all the terms.
 Thus, in each row, there will be lots of zeros in our matrix.
 This is why we use a [sparse matrix](https://en.wikipedia.org/wiki/Sparse_matrix): A sparse matrix only stores the non-zero fields.
 And Pandas DataFrames support sparse data, so Texthero users fully profit from the sparseness!

-This is a massive advantage when dealing with *big data*: In a _sparse DataFrame_, we only store the data that's relevant to save lots and lots of time and space!
+This is a massive advantage when dealing with *big datasets*: In a _sparse DataFrame_, we only store the data that's relevant to save lots and lots of time and space!

 Let's look at an example with some more data.
 ```python